gumyr/build123d/docs/tips.rst

 Unfortunately, it's a reality that not all parts described using build123d can be successfully constructed by the underlying CAD core.
 Designers may have to explore different design approaches to get the OpenCascade CAD core to successfully build the target object.
-For instance, if a multi-section :func:`~operations_part.sweep` operation fails, a :func:`~operations_part.loft` operation may be a viable alternative in certain situations.
+For instance, if a multi-section :func:`~operations_generic.sweep` operation fails, a :func:`~operations_part.loft` operation may be a viable alternative in certain situations.
 It's crucial to remember that CAD is a complex field and patience may be required to achieve the desired results.